TITLE 6 PRIMARY AND SECONDARY EDUCATION

 C. No public official shall personally represent private interests before the authority board or any ad hoc or standing committee.

-D. No public official shall use or disclose insider information regarding the authority for his own or other’s private purposes.
+D. No public official shall use or disclose insider information regarding the authority for their own or other’s private purposes.

 E. No public official shall use authority services, personnel or equipment for personal benefit, convenience or profit, except when such use is generally available to the public and when in accordance with policies of the authority board.